School Psychologist Interview Questions

 Explanation: This is another operational question addressing your ability to collaborate with other stakeholders in the student’s mental wellness.
-You should be able to communicate your ability to work within a team of other adults concerned about the child’s welfare.
+You should be able to communicate your ability to work with a team of other adults concerned about the child’s welfare.

 Example: “I believe that parents and teachers are the main adults concerned with a child’s health, as it relates to their education.
-As a school psychologist, I have to cooperate with these adults, as well as other staff members, including other psychologists and counselors, to ensure that each child is prepared to reach their full potential.
+As a school psychologist, I have to cooperate with these adults as well as other staff members, including other psychologists and counselors, to ensure that each child is prepared to reach their full potential.
 I make sure to include all of the stakeholders in my counseling plans for individual students.”

 Explanation: This is another operational question in which the interviewer is trying to determine how you perform your job as a school psychologist.
 You can anticipate that the majority of questions you will be asked during an interview will be behavioral or operational in nature.
-The best way to be prepared for this is to practice questions like these.
+The best way to be prepared for this is to practice answering questions like these.

-Example: “Unfortunately, violence on campus is increasing.
+Example: “Unfortunately, on-campus violence is increasing.
 Even if it doesn’t happen on our campus, it still impacts the students we work with.
-I have found that the best way to address this is to acknowledge it, and then reassure the students that the administration, staff, teachers, and other adults associated with the school have taken every precaution possible to prevent or reduce violence on campus.
+I have found that the best way to address this is to acknowledge it and then reassure the students that the administration, staff, teachers, and other adults associated with the school have taken every precaution possible to prevent or reduce violence on campus.
 When working with individual students, I acknowledge their feelings and try to help them understand that while school violence is sensational, it is a rare occurrence.”